vamping111/terraform-provider-testmark/website/docs/d/eks_node_groups.html.markdown

 ## Attributes Reference

 * `id` - Cluster name.
-* `names` - A set of all node group names in an EKS Cluster.
+* `names` - A set of all node group names in an EKS cluster.